mirror/dd-wrt/src/router/python/Doc/library/http.server.rst

       :mod:`http.client` is used to parse the headers and it requires that the HTTP request provide a valid :rfc:`2822` style header.

    .. attribute:: rfile

-      Contains an input stream, positioned at the start of the optional input data.
+      An :class:`io.BufferedIOBase` input stream, ready to read from the start of the optional input data.

    .. attribute:: wfile

       Contains the output stream for writing a response back to the client.
-Proper adherence to the HTTP protocol must be used when writing to this stream.
+Proper adherence to the HTTP protocol must be used when writing to this stream in order to achieve successful interoperation with HTTP clients.

+      .. versionchanged:: 3.6
+         This is an :class:`io.BufferedIOBase` stream.

-   :class:`BaseHTTPRequestHandler` has the following class variables:
+   :class:`BaseHTTPRequestHandler` has the following attributes:

    .. attribute:: server_version